sagemath/trac_to_gh/Issue 1778.md

 # Issue 1778: plot() does not follow the same interval range conventions as plot3d()

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1778

 Original creator: moretti